 6. Is Schedule 3 applicable to LLPs?

-A: No, Schedule III of the Companies Act, 2013, which deals with the format of financial statements, is not applicable to LLPs.
-Instead, LLPs follow LLP Rules, 2009, for financial reporting and compliance.
+A: No, Schedule III of the Companies Act, 2013, which deals with the format of financial statements, does not apply to LLPs.
+Instead, LLPs follow the LLP Rules, 2009, for financial reporting and compliance.